 Toni Cardamone – Director – Ms. Cardamone is currently a media analyst for Field Marketing Solutions, a national media purchasing firm.
 She previously served as a founding Deacon in her church, a position she held for 4 years.
 She also successfully ran a food outreach program through Angel Food Ministries, and then a pantry from her previous church to help those in the community that just needed a hand up.
 She has been a resident of Florida for 25 years and calls New Port Richey home.
 Her greatest success was raising her son.

-Kim Dyson, President and CEO – Prior to founding AAA in March 2010, Ms. Dyson worked for eight years as the CFO of Step Up for Students, an administrator of the Florida Tax Credit Scholarship Program.
+Kim Dyson, President and CEO – Prior to co-founding AAA in March 2010, Ms. Dyson worked for eight years as the CFO of Step Up for Students, an administrator of the Florida Tax Credit Scholarship Program.
 Her earlier role as Vice President and Comptroller of the Pinellas Education Foundation sparked an early interest in education as this coalition of business/community leaders worked together to improve the quality of public education.
 Her financial career began with the prestigious Gregory, Sharer & Stuart, P.A., one of the largest regional CPA firms in the Tampa Bay area.
 A Magna Cum Laude graduate from the USF with a BA in Accounting, Ms. Dyson is a licensed CPA in the state of Florida, a Certified Fixed Income Practitioner, a member of the American Institute of Certified Public Accountants, the Florida Institute of Certified Public Accountants, Council on State Taxation, Institute for Professionals in Taxation, Government Finance Officers Association, Phi Kappa Phi and Beta Gamma Sigma.
 She serves on the AICPA Uniform Accountancy Act Committee and the FICPA State Legislative Policy Committee.